 - For the 2018-19 scheme we consulted on a proposal to harmonise the scheme to DWP welfare reforms introduced for Housing Benefit and CTS for Pensioners, and introducing closer links to Universal Credit data share for claims, thereby removing the stipulation to make a separate claim.
 This was subsequently approved and introduced. - For 2019-20 we kept the same scheme as for 2018-19. - Councils are required to consider whether to review their LCTRS schemes annually.
 Where it is determined to retain the existing scheme this must be decided by 11 March of the preceding year. - Where Councils seek to amend their scheme it will be necessary to consult preceptors and stakeholders prior to a wider consultation to inform a final scheme design by 28 February of the preceding year.
 Therefore work has commenced to allow sufficient time to consult, approve and implement changes prior to 28 February 2020. - The current Fenland CTS scheme provides a maximum benefit of 86% for working age claimants and our scheme also fully protects War Pensioners.
-The aim in designing the scheme was to achieve a balance in charging an amount of Council Tax to encourage customers back into work whilst setting the amount charged at an affordable and recoverable level. - Two options are presented for consideration: - (i) to increase the customer contribution rate to 20% and - (ii) to introduce a fluctuating earnings rule to the treatment of Universal Credit.
+The aim in designing the scheme was to achieve a balance in charging an amount of Council Tax to encourage customers back into work whilst setting the amount charged at an affordable and recoverable level. - Three options for changes to the current scheme are presented for consideration: - (i) to increase the customer contribution rate to 20%; - (ii) to reduce the customer contribution rate to 8.5% and - (ii) to introduce a fluctuating earnings rule to the treatment of Universal Credit. - Should Members decide not to recommend changing the customer contribution rate, this will remain at 14% for the 2020/21 scheme.